bstefanescu/qutejs/web/doc/docs/model/proptypes.md

 ### `Link`

 This is a special property type that can be used to bind the `ViewModel` property to an application model property.
+It can be used to achieve the same as the `@Inject` decorator but using the @Property decorator.

 **Example**